-Still using Windows XP?
-Want information about browsing the web on XP?
+Want to browse the web on Windows XP?
 This site shows you how.

 Browsers for XP

 Microsoft has not supported Windows XP for over five years now (April 8 2014) so it has a large security problem.
-An upto date antivirus and firewall will help, but there are multiple unpatched security holes.
+An up to date antivirus and firewall will help, but there are multiple unpatched security holes.
 It is recommended that modern operating systems such as Windows 7, 8.1 and 10 should be used instead.
 An alternative to upgrading Windows is to install Linux or use a Mac or Chromebook.
 A dual boot system or putting Windows XP in a virtual machine is also recommended.
+Businesses should not be connecting Windows XP to the internet at all.
 Of course Windows XP is still supported by hobbyists and advanced users.
 This site will continue to provide information about Windows XP.

 Browsers for Windows XP don’t have the latest rendering engines as they have not been ported to XP.
 Any website that requires a browser newer than Firefox version 52 or Chromium 49 will likely not work.
 New Moon and Mypal support HTML5 video.